Danondso/bedfellow/README.md

 ## Mobile - Setting Up

-First, create a .env file and add these values to it.
+First, create a .env file in `bedfellow/` and add these values to it.

 ``` .env
 SPOTIFY_CLIENT_ID="your app's client id"